Coding-With-The-Force/Salesforce-Character-Counting-Layout-Component/README.md

 text field in Salesforce??
 Well this is the answer!
 It works on every field in every field combination and it's completely driven by field sets!
 No custom code ever again!

+Click the images below to check out what this component can look and feel like!
+Remember though, there are tons of config options, so you can change this up quite a bit!

 ![Character Counting View Display](https://github.com/Coding-With-The-Force/Salesforce_Character_Counting_Component/blob/master/images/CharacterCounterView.JPG?raw=true)
 ![Character Counting View Display](https://github.com/Coding-With-The-Force/Salesforce_Character_Counting_Component/blob/master/images/CharacterCounterEdit.JPG?raw=true)